microspector/microspector/README.md

 unix( time )

 ```
-We are not considering allowing function defining yet since it is not a programming language but we will extend helpler functions or allowing plugins to extend functions
+We are not considering allowing function defining yet since it is not a programming language but we will extend helper functions or allowing plugins to extend functions in future

 # Contributing
 Any contributions are more than welcome.
 Create issues as proposal if you have any suggestions.
 Or even better,